jordani283/staff-qualifications/src/components/README-CertificationModal.md

 ## Demo

-A complete demonstration is available at the "Modal Demo" page in the StaffCertify app navigation, which shows:
+A complete demonstration is available at the "Modal Demo" page in the TeamCertify app navigation, which shows:
 - Sample certifications with different statuses
 - Interactive table rows that open the modal
 - Complete audit trail examples